grafana/grafana-plugin-examples/examples/app-with-service-account/README.md

 	}
 ```

-If for some reason you want to set the http request header yourself, here is how:
+If for some reason you want to set the http request header on specific requests, here is how:

 ```go
     ...